JdeRobot/RoboticsAcademy/_pages/exercises/MobileRobots/follow_person.md

 Use standard ROS 2 topics for direct communication with the simulation.

-> ⚠️ Even when using ROS 2-direct, you must still import `WebGUI` if you want visualization.

 - `/cmd_vel` - Publish to this topic to set both linear and angular velocities of the robot.
 Message type: `geometry_msgs/msg/Twist`

 - `/odom` - Subscribe to this topic to receive the robot odometry.
 Message type: `nav_msgs/msg/Odometry`